Private, In-Home Tutoring in Frenchtown, Michigan

-SchoolTutoring Academy’s tutoring programs for Frenchtown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Frenchtown, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students living in Frenchtown Township, Michigan attend school in one of three school districts that include Airport Community Schools, Jefferson Schools, and Monroe Public Schools.
 The largest of these school systems is Monroe Public Schools whose facilities include seven elementary schools, one middle school, and one high school.
 Over 6,000 students a year are served by the district using a curriculum shaped by the national Common Core standards.
 The district also prides itself on offering students a curriculum full of opportunities to practice the 21st Century skills required to be successful in today’s world.